nomad-nmr/nomad-docs/docs/getting-started/for-developers.md

 The whole code base is split between two repositories.
 The repository **[nomad-server](https://github.com/nomad-nmr/nomad-server)** is the server side code composed of three parts **nomad-front-end**, **nomad-nmrium** and **nomad-rest-api**.
 The spectrometer client has its own **[repository](https://github.com/nomad-nmr/nomad-spect-client)**.

 The **nomad-server** repository contains all necessary configuration files to get you started in **[Docker](https://www.docker.com/)** environment.
 You will need to install both docker engine and docker compose.
-The easiest way to achieve that is to install Docker Desktop available for all operating systems.
+The easiest way to achieve that is to install **[Docker Desktop](https://docs.docker.com/desktop/)** available for wide variety of Linux platforms, mcOS, Windows 10.

 Clone both **nomad-server** and **nomad-spect-client** repositories